itlightning/sparklogs-unrealengine-plugin/README.md

 for how to install, configure, use, and deploy the plugin.
 This also includes information on game engine analytics features, including session management and supported event types.

+## Automated Testing

+The plugin has a full suite of unit and automation tests.
+Run them by opening the session frontend in the Unreal Editor, going to the Automation tab, and then selecting and running the `sparklogs` tests.

 ## Contributing

 All contributions are welcome!
 Open an issue or pull request, and please join our [discord](https://discord.gg/Yu8F8w8tDw) to share your ideas and collaborate.
+Be sure to run the test suite before opening a pull request, and also include a note confirming that you're willing to contribute the code under the project's open source license.